 It is wise to compare these different bank accounts so that you will choose one that reaps the highest interest rates for your child.

-Here we did a quick comparison of POSB, OCBC and UOB’s CDA accounts:
+Check out our quick comparison of POSB, OCBC and UOB’s CDA accounts.

 2. Max Out the Government’s Dollar-For-Dollar Match

 As mentioned above, the government does dollar-for-dollar matching when you top up your child’s CDA account.
 Here’s the maximum you can top up to maximise this benefit:

 Maximum Amount You Can Deposit To Receive Dollar-For-Dollar Matching Dollar-For-Dollar Matching By Government Total (Excluding Cash Gift and CDA First Step)

 2nd Child $6,000 $6,000 $12,000

 5th Child Onwards $15,000 $15,000 $30,000